 national tourist bureau.

-Czech Republic.
-I came away with thousands of photos from those 22 days.
-These are my favorites, each from a different location on our itinerary.
-Each has a story to tell, so join me as I take you on a tour with my photo essay.
+We left the country with thousands of photos from those 22 days.
+This article shows our favorites, each from a different location on our itinerary.
+Each has a story to tell, so join Dan as he takes you on a tour photo essay tour around the Czechh Republic.

 Travel photography is interesting because there are so many things that capture your eye, from a small child playing with a plastic bag to items displayed in windows.
 The variety is never ending.
 So here are 22 favorites from 22 different Czech towns, and the reasons I like them.
 Please let me know what you think.

 This macabre display at the Bone Church in Sedlec, near Kutna Hora, actually warmed my heart.
 It was a reminder of my late son, who could have named every bone on display.
 2. Litomysl

 Doors and windows are always a subject and here we get both.
 I like how the contrast of the blue sky reflected in the windows and the worn door and walls in Litomysl.
 3. Olomouc

 The sun warms the fall air along this beautiful cobbled street winding through Olomouc.
 4. Kromeriz